Ryan29d13/WHSTechNotes/journal.md

 Markdown Table
 # November 17, 2025
 i am looking for a whoooole lot of food and get very very fat
+# December 1, 2025
+one job that uses drones is amazon. the programers codes the drone to follow simple instructions. the pay raise is 20-28$ USD per hour. official credential that verifies a pilot has the necessary knowledge and skills to operate a drone for commercial purposes.
+It requires passing a test on topics like regulations, weather, and airspace, and is a legal requirement for anyone making money or conducting business with a drone.
+Yes I would take this jobe since it pays well and might be easy to learn.